 Boterkoek is an easy-to-make soft butter cake, a delicious traditional Dutch food.
 Boterkoek dough is made by adding sugar and butter to the flour and adequately kneading it.

 The dough is then baked till it swells into a spongy cake.
-You can also add almond paste or vanilla to it, depending on your taste.
+Depending on your taste, you can also add almond paste or vanilla.

 Oliebollen is a doughnut-like pastry from the Netherlands.
 It is also known as smoutballen.
 The tasty Dutch food is made by frying raisin-filled pastry balls.